CJCascalheira/cjcascalheira/content/project/kink/index.md

 Your responses will be record and transcribed.

 ## Informed Consent
+___
 You can access the informed consent by clicking the [PDF link at the top of the page](/docs/projects/Kink_IRB_informed-consent.pdf).

+[Follow the step-by-step guide](/post/sign-informed-consent-adobe) to sign the informed consent document and [email it to Cory](mailto:coryjc@nmsu.edu), the Principal Investigator for this project.